Ken Griffey (griffke02)

 He first became eligible for the Hall of Fame in its 2016 Election, and as the date for announcing the results approached, speculation began to turn around not whether or not he would be elected on the first ballot - that was a foregone conclusion - but whether he could beat Tom Seaver's record for the highest voting percentage (98.84%).
 Some writers even speculated that he could become the first unanimous Hall of Famer.
 That did not happen, but he did receive the highest percentage of votes ever until then, being named of 437 of 440 ballots, or 99.3% of the total.
 The Mariners decided to mark his election by announcing that his number 24 would be retired by the team on August 6th, the first time the team had retired a number (apart from number 42 retired throughout baseball in honor of Jackie Robinson).
 Like Robinson's number, Griffey's was retired throughout the Mariners' organization, including the team's minor league affiliates.
 Griffey was inducted on July 24, 2016 at a ceremony in Cooperstown, NY, together with Mike Piazza.
 He made an emotional speech about his journey, but also provided a moment of levity by wearing his Hall of Fame cap backwards, in the style which he had made fashionable in the 1990s.
 In April 2017, the Mariners unveiled a life-size bronze statue of Griffey in full swing, placed in front of the entrance of Safeco Field.

 Griffey and his wife Melissa have three children: George Kenneth III ("Trey"), daughter Taryn Kennedy, and adopted son Tevin Kendall.
 When Trey was born, then-Mariners' G.M.
 Woody Woodward sent him a player's contract dated 2012.
 Ken's brother Craig Griffey never made it to the majors.
 The third generation of Griffeys is also extremely gifted athletically, although not in baseball.
 Trey Griffey concentrated on football as a kid and became one of the top high school wide receivers in the country, then attended the University of Arizona on a football scholarship, playing in the 2015 Fiesta Bowl.
 For her part Taryn was a standout basketball player in high school.
 The Mariners did select Trey Griffey in the 2016 amateur draft, fittingly in the 24th round in homage to Ken's uniform number.
 There was little chance of ever seeing a third Griffey generation in a Mariners uniform, though, as Trey had not played the game since before high school in order to concentrate on the gridiron.
-In 2020, Griffey became a minority owner of the Seattle Sounders of Major League Soccer.
+In 2020, Griffey became a minority owner of the Seattle Sounders of Major League Soccer and in 2021 he bought a minority share of the Mariners.

 He is credited with starting the tradition of players wearing the number 42 on Jackie Robinson Day.
 He first asked that his regular number, 24, be changed to 42 on the occasion of the 50th anniversary of Robinson's debut in 1997.
 This was not a problem at the time, but it was also the day that Commissioner Bud Selig announced that the number was being retired throughout baseball in Jackie's honor.
 Ten years later, in 2007, Griffey wanted to use the number again, but now needed permission to do so.
 He asked Selig directly and, after consulting with Robinson widow, Rachel, the Commissioner granted him permission but also extended it to other players wishing to also pay tribute to Robinson by wearing the number that day.
 Many did, and two years later, the practice was made universal.